oberien/das-protokoll/specification-v2.md

 The Control Protocol is similar to a simple version of TCP.
 Packets are acknowledged by proper responses to the according package.
-If a control packet hasn't been acknowledged after $1.5 \cdot RTT$, it is assumed to be lost and the packet SHOULD be retransmitted.
+If a control packet hasn't been acknowledged after $2 \cdot RTT$, it is assumed to be lost and the packet MUST be retransmitted.

 The control protocol consist of five different packet types.

 #### Root Update

 The Root Update is used to indicate a root update from a given block to a new block.
-It is comprised of the blockid of the from-block and the blockref of the new block.
+It consists of the blockid of the from-block and the blockref of the new block.

 The root update is used for multiple purposes.